 This is not a grant, and selected libraries will not be required to receive, manage, or expend any funds.
 Libraries will submit a very basic application, and we will support as many libraries as funding will allow.
 Participating libraries will choose their preferred equipment and technology from a standardized list.
 The DHW will then work with a vendor(s) to purchase all of the equipment and items through a bidding process and coordinate the delivery and installation of equipment directly with each library.

 Libraries will receive equipment to create a private space within their building.
-Options are available to suit a variety of library sizes and situations and will include either a stand-alone privacy pod, or cubicle walls, or portable room dividers.
-If additional funds are available for each round, libraries may also receive computers, cameras, ring lights and other technology to equip the space.
+Options are available to suit a variety of library sizes and situations and will include either a stand-alone privacy pod, or portable room dividers.
+Libraries may also request technology to equip their spaces, including computers, cameras, monitors, and ring lights.
 Please note that the final products provided to participants will be dependent on which vendor DHW selects to fulfill their bid request.

 If you are interested in participating in this project, but the sizes or scope of the equipment currently available doesn’t meet your needs, we’d still like to hear from you.
-Please let us know if a different size or option would work better for you so we can consider this feedback in future rounds of this project.
-You can send your feedback to firstname.lastname@example.org
+Please let us know if a different size or option would work better for you in the open-ended question at the end of the application.
+Or you can reach out to Amelia to discuss options: email@example.com

-The application for the project will be released at the beginning of each round (see timeline below).
-The application itself will be brief and simple.
+The application for the project is brief and simple.
 No narrative to write, no need statement to research, no budget to fill out.
-Libraries will be asked to complete three questions: (1) indicate the size of the community they serve, (2) select their preferred option of either a privacy pod, cubicle walls, or movable room divider, and (3) indicate which items from a list of technology they would like to receive.
+Libraries will be asked to complete three questions: (1) indicate the size of the community they serve, (2) select their preferred option of either a privacy pod, or movable room divider, and (3) indicate which items from a list of technology they would like to receive.
+There is also an open-ended response field for any additional information or questions you’d like to include with your application.
 Finally libraries will be asked to agree to the terms and conditions of the project.
 We will accept as many libraries as possible in each round.

-This project will be rolled out in multiple rounds, depending on demand, and libraries will have multiple opportunities to participate.
-Libraries will have about 45 days after each round opens to submit their application.
-We encourage libraries to use this time to check with their board, city inspector, and other entities as appropriate when determining whether to apply.
+Round 3 of this project will operate on a first-come, first-served basis through March 1, 2024, or until all remaining funds are allocated.
+For those libraries requesting a privacy pod, we encourage you to check with your board, city inspector, and other entities as appropriate to determine if this option meets your safety and building code requirements prior to submitting your application.
 Once libraries are selected and notified, it will take between two and five months for delivery of equipment.
 The DHW will be in regular contact with participating libraries regarding the status and delivery date of their equipment.